Bay Area Black Artist

 • Meetings with a co-selected mentor in the field

-• Exhibiting in Root Division’s galleries/ project space
+• Exhibition Opportunities: Priority access to exhibit in Root Division’s gallery/project space

 QUALIFICATIONS